Charles Mackerras: Early career

 Mackerras also strongly championed the music of Janáček outside Czechoslovakia, where Mackerras himself judged his work with Janáček as his single most important legacy to music.
 In 1951, he conducted the British premiere of Káťa Kabanová.
 He was also a noted authority on Mozart's operas and those of Sir Arthur Sullivan.
 His ballet with John Cranko, Pineapple Poll, is an arrangement of Sullivan music with a story based on one of W. S. Gilbert's Bab Ballads.
 The piece premiered in 1951, soon after the expiration of copyright on Sullivan's music, and continues to be a popular light music favourite in English speaking countries.
 Mackerras later arranged music by Giuseppe Verdi for the ballet The Lady and the Fool.
 He also arranged a suite from John Ireland's score for the 1946 film The Overlanders, after Ireland's death in 1962.

 He was principal conductor of the BBC Concert Orchestra from 1954 to 1956.

-In 1962, he conducted the S.A.
-Symphony Orchestra in the Australian première of Strauss's Ariadne auf Naxos as part of the Adelaide Festival, with Adelaide-born Una Hale in the title role.
+In 1962, he conducted the South Australian Symphony Orchestra in the Australian première of Richard Strauss's Ariadne auf Naxos as part of the Adelaide Festival, with Adelaide-born Una Hale in the title role.

-In 1963, he made his debut at London's Covent Garden conducting Shostakovich's Katerina Izmailova.
+In 1963, he made his debut at London's Covent Garden conducting Dmitri Shostakovich's Katerina Izmailova.
 He directed the Hamburg State Opera from 1965 to 1969 and the English National Opera from 1970 to 1977.
 In 1972, he made his Metropolitan Opera debut in New York conducting Gluck's Orfeo ed Euridice.
-Mackerras worked closely with Benjamin Britten for a time until 1958, when, during rehearsals for the first performance of Britten's opera Noye's Fludde, he made comments about Britten liking prepubescent boys' company and Britten subsequently stopped speaking to him.
+Mackerras worked closely with Benjamin Britten for a time until 1958, when, during rehearsals for the first performance of Britten's opera Noye's Fludde, he made comments about Britten liking the company of prepubescent boys, and Britten subsequently stopped speaking to him.

 He conducted the Sydney Symphony Orchestra and Birgit Nilsson in the opening concert of the Concert Hall of the Sydney Opera House, in the presence of Queen Elizabeth II, in 1973.